Alex427427427/obsidian_1/Mathematics and Geometry/Fourier Analysis/1 Fourier Transform and Frequency Domain.md

 To find linear coefficients, we need a dot product - a projection of some total vector onto a normalised basis vector.
 For this to work we also require the basis to be orthogonal.
 We need an orthonormal basis.
 But to find the orthonormal basis, we need a dot product.
 We can redefine a dot product between vectors (which are functions) by extending the usual definition.
 The usual sum of components multiplied becomes an integral of the function values multiplied.
 Note the complex conjugate applied to complex spaces.
 $$\left<{f, g}\right>:=\int_{-T/2}^{T/2} f(t)g^*(t)\ dt$$
-If we apply this dot product to basis functions of the form $e^{i\omega t}$, we need to do some scaling, either to the dot product formula or to the basis functions, in order for them to be unit "length".
+If we apply this dot product to basis functions of the form $e^{i\omega t}$, we need to do some **scaling, either to the dot product formula or to the basis functions**, in order for them to be unit "length".

 The Fourier Transformed space is in fact the **dual vector space** to the hilbert space of functions.